tektutor/tekton-jan-2023/README.md

 - PersistentVolumeClaim
 - Service
 - Ingress
+- EndPoint

 ## What are the OpenShift Resources
 - Route (Custom Resource added by OpenShift )
 - DeploymentConfig  (Custom Resource added by OpenShift )
 - BuildConfig (Custom Resource added by OpenShift )

-## What is Deployment?
+## What is a Deployment?
 - This represents your application deployed within Kubernetes/OpenShift
-- this has name and number of application instances and their status
+- this has a name and number of application instances and their status
 - Under a deployment, you also have something called ReplicaSet
 - This resource is managed by Deployment Controller
+- Supports rolling update and facilitates scale up/down via ReplicaSet

 ## What is a ReplicaSet?
 - this manages the application Pods